-Trump touts 'law and order' and 'silent majority' in return to campaign trail at Oklahoma rally
+Trump mocks Seattle ‘anarchists,’ tears into Biden at Tulsa rally; campaign spars with Dems on crowd size

 This followed the BOK Center asking the Trump campaign this week for a written plan on how it would engage in social distancing among the rally-goers.
 The Trump campaign appeared to dismiss the arena's concerns, making clear that the event would be an on-brand Trump rally.

 "We take safety seriously, which is why we’re doing temperature checks for everyone attending, and providing masks and hand sanitizer.
-This will be a Trump rally, which means a big, boisterous, excited crowd," Trump campaign Communications Director Tim Murtaugh said in a statement.
+This will be a Trump rally, which means a big, boisterous, excited crowd," Murtaugh said in a statement.

-Masks were also optional for attendees, and many people at the BOK Center, which is an indoor arena, were not wearing masks ahead of the president's remarks.
-But the Trump campaign and allies like Rudy Guiliani dismissed the concerns of people who worried the rally could spread the coronavirus.

-"We don’t recall the media shaming demonstrators about social distancing - in fact the media were cheering them on," Murtaugh said.

 CLICK HERE TO GET THE FOX NEWS APP

-To add to the controversy and tension, Tulsa Mayor G.T.
-Bynum had declared a civil emergency and announced a curfew near the arena amid fears of protesters from out of state coming to the rally and acting violently.
-It was later rescinded.

-Bynum had announced “in the interest of national security” he would establish a “federal exclusion zone” in the vicinity of the rally.
-He cited “crowds in excess of 100,000” and opposition protests as well as recent “civil unrest.”

 The Saturday rally was originally scheduled for Friday, June 19.
-But that day is the Juneteenth holiday, which celebrates the end of slavery int the United States.
-Amid recent racial tensions over the death of George Floyd, the Trump campaign changed the date of the event to Saturday.
+But that day is the Juneteenth holiday, which celebrates the end of slavery in the United States.
+Amid racial tensions over the death of George Floyd, the Trump campaign changed the date of the event to Saturday.

-Fox News' Mark Merideth, Brooke Singman Adam Shaw, Russell Cosby, John Roberts and Allie Raffa, and the Associated Press contributed to this report.
+Fox News' Mark Meredith, Brooke Singman, Adam Shaw, Russell Cosby, John Roberts and Allie Raffa, and the Associated Press contributed to this report.